The Cova Project and Partners

 G.D Anderson/Geena Dunne

-G.D is also the Founder of Honey Badges NFT, responsible for funding global change-makers.
-Bridging the worlds of Web3 and philanthropy, Geena has a passion for exploring blockchain technology to create more effective models for the charity world and energise grassroots social impact worldwide.
+G.D is a Co-founder of Women Who Innovate and the Founder of Honey Badges NFT, responsible for funding global change-makers.
 In 2022, Geena and her team created Philanthrop3, a public resource hub for charities and nonprofits to better understand the Web3 space and potential of crypto philanthropy.

 Geena is also known for penning the globally recognised feminist quote, "Feminism isn't about making women stronger, women are already strong, it's about changing the way the world perceives that strength", in 2012.